theNewDynamic/oregonsadventurecoast.com/content/event/annual-holiday-lights-at-shore-acres.md

 #### Other Tips

-***

-**$5 parking fee** - **_MUST BOOK ONLINE AS NOTED ABOVE_**
-Parking is free with current OPRD Annual Parking Permit, or Coastal Passport, or current Campground Receipt.
-See information above on how to book your time.
+---

-**Animals** - Dogs and other animals are not allowed outside vehicles at Shore Acres. _Exception: Service Animals_
+**Animals** - Dogs and other animals are not allowed outside vehicles at Shore Acres. *Exception: Service Animals*

 **Wheelchairs** - the park has a few wheelchairs available to those who may need them.
 These are available on a first-come basis.

-**Arrive Early -**  Book an early time slot for the lights and see the ocean waves, the park, and the lights' sparkling transition from daylight to dark!
+**Arrive Early -** Book an early time slot for the lights and see the ocean waves, the park, and the lights' sparkling transition from daylight to dark!{{< /columns >}}

-{{< /columns >}}

 {{< spacer 50 >}}